John Pier Roemer

 John Pier "Jack" Roemer Jr. (August 9, 1953 – June 3, 2022) was an American lawyer and judge in the U.S. state of Wisconsin.
 He served 13 years as Wisconsin circuit court judge for Juneau County.
-He was murdered five years after retiring from the court.
+He was assassinated in 2022, five years after retiring from the court.

 Biography

 John Pier Roemer Jr. was born in Milwaukee, Wisconsin, in August 1953.
 He attended Hamline University School of Law, in St. Paul, Minnesota, and graduated in 1983.
 He worked as an attorney in private practice for several years, and also worked as a public defender in Baraboo, Wisconsin.
 He was commissioned as an officer in the United States Army Reserve around this time and served in the Reserves until retiring as a lieutenant colonel in 2002.

 In 1992, he was hired as an assistant district attorney in Juneau County, Wisconsin, under district attorney Dennis Schuh.
 He and Schuh worked together until the death of Juneau County Wisconsin circuit court judge John W. Brady in 2003.
 After Brady's death, Governor Jim Doyle appointed Schuh to the vacant judgeship.
 With Schuh's elevation, Roemer became acting district attorney, but soon announced his own candidacy for the judgeship, challenging Schuh in the Spring 2004 election.

 Roemer prevailed in the election, receiving 62% of the vote.
 He took office in August 2004 and was re-elected without opposition in 2010 and 2016.
 He retired shortly after the start of his third term, in August 2017, to spend more time with his ailing wife.